• Skip to primary navigation

 • Spices: Cinnamon, nutmeg, ginger, turmeric, cardamon, the options go on and on!

-• Nut butter: Stir in a spoonful of your favorite nut butter, like almond butter, or seed butter (sun butter is always my go to) for an extra protein punch.
+• Nut butter: Stir in a spoonful of your favorite nut butter, like almond butter, or seed butter (sun butter is always my go to).

 • Milks: Any type of milk you enjoy works great in this.
 Coconut milk, oat milk, and soy milk will make for a thicker oatmeal, while rice milk will make a sweeter oatmeal.